 Does the chair used provide sufficient lumbar support?
 Can the chair be adjusted so that you can sit with your shoulders in a relaxed position and your elbows at a 90degree angle, with the upper arms vertical and forearms horizontal whilst keying and using the mouse?
 Is the work surface of a sufficient size to accommodate all the equipment to be used?

 Is the sufficient space in front of the keyboard for you to rest your hands in between keying?
 Is there sufficient space below the work surface for your legs to enable you to stretch and change position?
 Can your feet rest on the floor or do you need a footrest?
 If you use a laptop, do you require a docking station?
 Are you likely to regularly use the telephone whilst using the keyboard or mouse?
 (If yes, consider whether a headset is required).
 Are you aware of the importance of taking regular breaks from computer-based work before fatigue sets in?
 Have you experienced any pain or discomfort when using the computer at home?
 Visual fatigue Is the screen positioned at the correct height and viewing distance?
 (Your line eye-line should be just below the top of the screen and the screen should be positioned directly in front of you at approximately an arm's length away).
 Is the screen free from glare or reflections?
-(Ideally the screen should be at right angle to windows, windows should be provided by blinds or curtains to prevent glare from falling onto the screen.)
+(Ideally the screen should be at right angle to windows, windows should be provided by blinds or curtains to prevent glare from falling onto the screen.) screen should be at right angle to windows, windows should be provided by blinds or curtains to prevent glare from falling screen should be at right angle to windows, windows should be provided by blinds or curtains to prevent glare from falling onto the screen.)
 Is the screen free from flicker & are images clear & stable?
-(IT can advise how to adjust the settings to suit the needs of the user) Have you had a recent eye-sight test?
+(IT can advise how to adjust the settings to suit the needs

 Have you suffered from headaches or visual discomfort when working at the computer at home?
 Stress Is there sufficient segregation from disruptions e.g., Children, pets, other family members?
 Are there arrangements for keeping in contact with the Line Manager?
 Are there arrangements in place to conduct regular supervision/ personal development reviews with your Line Manager?
 Is support / advice readily available to you to deal with either IT problems or other specific work queries?
+Do you have access to sufficient training information 8

 Do you have access to sufficient training, information & instruction to enable you to undertake your work safely?
 Are there regular team meeting set up to support contact with team colleagues?
 Emergency arrangements Does the accommodation used for agile working have a smoke alarm?
 Have you identified what you will do in the event of a fire, either working from a Trust site or working from home?
-(You should plan your escape route and what you would do if the route was unavailable do to fire/smoke, e.g.) Action taken by you to address any issues 1 Action taken by Line Manager to address any issues
+(You should plan your escape route and what you would do if the route was unavailable do to fire/smoke, e.g.) Action taken by you to address any issues Action taken by Line Manager to address any issues